rcapillon/3DFEM/README.md

 # 3DFEM
 ## Python 3D finite element code

-This python code for solving 3D structural problems using the finite element method.
+This python code allows for solving 3D structural problems using the finite element method.
 New features will be added over time.

 *This code has **NOT** been validated on reference cases yet.*